webplatform/docs-wpd/Infrastructure/architecture/Roles_and_environment_level/index.md

 == How salt detects the roles? ==

-In the  [https://github.com/webplatform/states states] code, generally available in the salt master ''/srv/salt/'' in the ''_grains/purpose.py''.
+In the  [https://github.com/webplatform/states states] code, generally available in the salt master <code>/srv/salt/_grains/purpose.py</code>.
 The code looks like this.

 <syntaxHighlight lang=python>
 #!/usr/bin/env python